Samsung N150 Review

 As expected you’ll get typical performance from this netbook.
 Sure you’ll be able to play farmville, watch YouTube videos, use the MS office suite, do light video editing and just about any other tasks you can think of minus intense HD gaming and HD video viewing.
 I ran PC Mark 05 tests on this netbook and got 1421 which is typical of most netbooks (without Nvidia ION inside) so there weren’t any surprises here.

 Overall I believe the Samsung N150 is a worthy netbook in the $329 price range.
 The keyboard is excellent, the touchpad is roomy, it has an excellent matte screen; however, as I mentioned earlier the battery life is where it falls a few hours too short in my mind.
-Comporably priced netbooks over 9 - 10 hours and the Samsung N150 offers just 7 hours.
-I still appreciate the Samsung N150 as an entire package and it's also available in a several colors to choose from as well.
-My demo unit is blue and is available for only $329, but you can see all the Samsung N150 colors available here.
+Comporably priced netbooks over 9 – 10 hours and the Samsung N150 offers just 7 hours.
+I still appreciate the Samsung N150 as an entire package and it’s also available in a several colors to choose from as well.
+My demo unit is blue and here.
 If you would like to look at other netbooks be sure to use our new netbook comparison grid and you can see all other netbook reviews by visiting here.